Business Intelligence vs. CRM: Which one is best for you?

 Both BI and CRM tools are equipped with advanced reporting capabilities, but they differ in their capabilities to source data.

-BI tools have been known for their ability to draw data from multiple sources to build comprehensive reports.
-They are also able to consolidate several types of data points to deliver clear reports.
+BI tools have been known for their ability to draw data from multiple sources to build comprehensive reports that combine CRM, financial and operational data They are also able to consolidate several types of data points to deliver clear reports.
 Since BI is equipped with visualisation capabilities, these reports can be presented in charts, graphs or infographics that help the analysts efficiently identify trends and draw insights from the data.

 CRMs, however, are capable of accessing data stored only in connected databases.
 Furthermore, older CRMs were only able to source data stored in their very own database.
 If data is stored in an external database, the data cannot be used in CRM reporting.
 However, more solution providers are developing advanced CRMs that have the ability to integrate with several databases, in order to make the CRM become a single source of data.
 As a result, more businesses have used CRM integration to enhance their reporting capabilities.

 CRM typically informs staff focused on sales or marketing.
-As with BI, your IT staff is not the answer.
 Reporting and customising the tool may come easy to them, but there’s more to CRM than reporting.
 You need a skilled salesperson or marketer to truly leverage the tool in building better customer relationships and analyse results to discover trends that can help in delivering a better consumer experience.

 What does this mean for you?